acoustic-content-samples/wch-site-application/README.md

 7. [Updating your Oslo sample](https://developer.ibm.com/customer-engagement/tutorials/updating-oslo-sample/)

 ## Updates

-At the beginning of January we have updated the Oslo starter site with the following features:
+At the end of July 2019 we have updated the Oslo starter site with the following features:

 -   Various bug fixes and updates of underlying used packages

+At the beginning of January 2019 we have updated the Oslo starter site with the following features:

+-   Various bug fixes and updates of underlying used packages

-At the beginning of December we have updated the Oslo starter site with the following features:
+At the beginning of December 2018 we have updated the Oslo starter site with the following features:

 -   Included the new All Types page that allows any reference type to be used.
 -   The Standard page was updated to only allow a limited set of types to be used on it.

-At the end of October we have updated the Oslo starter site with the following features:
+At the end of October 2018 we have updated the Oslo starter site with the following features:

 -   Support for multiple sites
 -   Support for templates
 -   Added placeholders for images

-At the beginning of September we have updated the Oslo starter site with the following features:
+At the beginning of September 2018 we have updated the Oslo starter site with the following features:

 -   Transitioned some content types to custom elements.
 For more information see: https://www.ibm.com/support/knowledgecenter/en/SS3UMF/wch_q_a_watson_assistant/content_types.html#concept_km5_qd3_4cb
 -   Added text placeholders
 -   Included the component gallery developer tool

-At the beginning of August we have updated the Oslo starter site with the following features:
+At the beginning of August 2018 we have updated the Oslo starter site with the following features:

 -   Moved shared utilities that would not typically be updated from Oslo to https://www.npmjs.com/package/@ibm-wch/components-ng-shared-utilities
 -   Moved components like embed-code that would not typically be updated from Oslo to https://www.npmjs.com/package/@ibm-wch/components-ng-shared-components

-At the beginning of June we have updated the Oslo starter site with the following features:
+At the beginning of June 2018 we have updated the Oslo starter site with the following features:

 -   Upgrade to Angular 6.0

-At the end of May we have updated the Oslo starter site with the following features:
+At the end of May 2018 we have updated the Oslo starter site with the following features:

 -   Added landing page / micro web site support
 -   Support for manifests and shipping out of the box manifest files to either delete Oslo completely or remove the sample pages and content
 -   Performance improvements

-At the end of April we have updated the Oslo starter site with the following features:
+At the end of April 2018 we have updated the Oslo starter site with the following features:

 -   Added login and logout and the support for secured content and pages.
 If a page or content is marked secured you can only see it when being logged in.
 -   Added the HTML Edit functionality out of the box (formerly called sample-html-snippet)
 -   Preparing the new landing page functionality

-At the end of March we have updated the Oslo starter site with the following features:
+At the end of March 2018 we have updated the Oslo starter site with the following features:

 -   performance improvements - reducing the size of the generated scripts
 -   Added support for script applications

-At the end of February we have updated the Oslo starter site with the following features:
+At the end of February 2018 we have updated the Oslo starter site with the following features:

 -   upgrade to Angular 5.2
 -   leveraging ng build versus separate webpack
 -   bug fixes and performance improvements

-At the beginning of February we have updated the Oslo starter site with the following features:
+At the beginning of February 2018 we have updated the Oslo starter site with the following features:

 -   added inline editing for links
 -   bug fixes and performance improvements
 -   also check out our new HTML snippet sample here: https://github.com/ibm-wch/sample-html-snippet

-At the beginning of January we have updated the Oslo starter site with the following features:
+At the beginning of January 2018 we have updated the Oslo starter site with the following features:

 -   update of Angular to Angular 4.4.6
 -   Introduced a new search component and added search of pages to the functionality - results are displayed on the new search page
 -   Introduced the ability to hide pages from the navigation while still available via URL with a new flag that can be set in the page
 -   Enhanced Inline Editing support

-At the beginning of December we have updated the Oslo starter site with the following features:
+At the beginning of December 2017 we have updated the Oslo starter site with the following features:

 -   Performance improvements
 -   bug fixes
 -   Support for Google crawling of a given page in Oslo (more features planned in this area)
 -   Additional layouts for the Standard page type
 -   Removal of # from the URLs and now leveraging HTML 5 mode for URLs (i.e. https://myhost/design-topics/clean-design)
 -   Enablement for Inline Editing in the Sites Composer
 -   Ability to leverage Angular 5 instead of Angular 4

 ## Getting set up